grinnell-cs/csc151-images/_eboards/eboard14.md

 Administrivia
 -------------

+* Extra copies of the mentor session handout are in the back of the room.
-* Reminder: Mentor sessions are not intended as homework help; they are an opportunity to extend your learning.
+* Reminder: Mentor sessions are an opportunity to extend your learning (and, on occasion, get practice for SoLAs).
+They are not a place for homework help.
 * Reminder: Individual tutors are available (free).
 I will likely be recommending individual tutors for students after I'm done grading the SoLA.